-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 STAR+PLUS Home and Community Based Services (HCBS) program applicants who are not already Medicaid eligible are required to complete Form H1200, Application for Assistance – Your Texas Benefits, in order to be evaluated for financial eligibility.
 The completed application form must be sent to the Medicaid for the Elderly and People with Disabilities (MEPD) specialist by close of business of the second business day from receipt.
-MEPD has 45 days (or up to 90 days if it is necessary to obtain a disability determination) to complete the application process.
+The MEPD specialist has 45 days (or up to 90 days if it is necessary to obtain a disability determination) to complete the application process.

 Application for Assistance – Your Texas Benefits, in order to be evaluated for financial eligibility.
 The completed application form must be sent to the MEPD specialist by close of business of the second business day from receipt.
 The MEPD specialist has 45 days (or up to 90 days if it is necessary to obtain a disability determination) to complete the application process.